 Warning: “This Is Us” season 2 spoilers ahead.

-Now well into its second season, "This Is Us" continues to drag us all along, leaving us wondering each week if we've uncovered another bit of the tragic night that Jack Pearson died.
+Now halfway through its second season, “This Is Us” continues to leave us wondering if we’ve uncovered another bit of the tragic night that Jack Pearson died.

 Needless to say, the emotional family drama, starring Milo Ventimiglia as the patriarch, has us hooked.
 But one can’t help but wonder, what will “This Is Us” become once we know what really caused Jack’s seemingly tragic demise?

 For now, fans are still wrapping their brains and hearts around the several possibilities behind that fateful night.
-Below, we explain seven top fan theories and examine whether they're plausible.
+Below, we explain eight top fan theories and examine whether they’re plausible.

 One of the biggest clues into Jack’s death is how Kate dealt with his passing.
 One Reddit user predicted there’d be a house fire eight months ago, delving into the idea that Jack dies while trying to rescue his daughter.
 This could explain why Kate blames herself for his death, why she has possession of her father’s urn and why her relationship with her mother, Rebecca, is still rocky.
 “Not that Rebecca would directly blame her, but maybe Kate was feeling guilty and distanced herself from Rebecca,” skeeter_ABQ wrote on the thread.
 In the second season opener, we do in fact see Rebecca drive by the Pearson home in tears as firefighters extinguish flames.
 Jack is nowhere to be found and a bag of his belongings lead us to believe we’re seeing scenes from the night he died.